loftwah/hoops-hustler/README.md

 ## Usage

-- Select two NBA teams from the dropdowns.
+- Select two NBA teams from the sidebar dropdowns.
+- Choose which stats you want to compare.
-- Click "Compare" to see stats, a PPG chart, and an AI-generated comparison.
+- Click "Compare Teams" to see:
+  - Side-by-side team stats
+  - Multiple visualization options
+  - Latest news articles about the teams
+  - AI-generated analysis of the matchup

+## Data Caching

+The app uses two levels of caching:
+- SQLite database (automatic) - Stores team stats to reduce API calls
+- Streamlit caching - Further optimizes performance during a session

 ## Testing